studioTeaTwo/self-sovereign-blog/posts/001_challege-time/index.md

 ```
 NOTE: action list to input the preimage

-- Prepare the wallet for the testnet
+- Prepare the wallet for the testnet (Most of it will be building nodes)
 - Get tBTC
-- Decode the invoice and get this node ID
+- Decode the invoice and get this node ID (if necessary)
-- Connect to the node and open a channel
+- Connect to the node and open a channel (if necessary)
 - Pay the invoice and write down the preimage
 ```